Margaret Long Wisdom High School: Facility

 In 2010 Lisa Falkenberg said "The Lee of today, with its crumbling façade and graffiti on nearby buildings, is far from the glistening school on the prairie that opened in 1962 to relieve overcrowding at prestigious Lamar High."
 As of 2010, one of the brick façades outside one of the entrances had bricks missing.
 Lisa Falkenberg of the Houston Chronicle said that it was "left to gape like a toothless mouth for the past eight years."
 After Xochitl Rodriguez-Davila was hired as the Lee principal, she arranged a campus facelift.

 During that year, HISD reported that two distinct portions of the 49-year-old main school building's foundation are sinking into the ground at different rates.

 Although. ever since the 2012 Bond Proposition was passed Lee is one of the first campuses that will receive a new school building in the next 2–3 years as soon as 2016.
 Due to this event many of the conflicts Lee High School has faced will be relieved just like the establishment of Westside High School in 2000.

 Student body

-Houston Robert E. Lee High School had 1,891 students during the 2010–11 school year.
+Houston Wisdom High School had 2,260 students during the 2022–23 school year.
 They are drawn largely from its attendance zone, which borders include Bellaire Blvd., Gessner Road, Buffalo Bayou and IH 610 West.
 There are a smaller percentage of magnet students drawn from multiple other zones within the HISD boundaries.

-The ethnic diversity break down of the 2010-11 student body is:
+The ethnic diversity break down of the 2022-23 student body is: